Dynamics Within Latent Chain-of-Thought: An Empirical Study of Causal Structure: Abstract

 \section{Abstract}

 Latent or continuous chain-of-thought methods replace explicit textual rationales with a number of internal latent steps, but these intermediate computations are difficult to evaluate beyond correlation-based probes.
 In this paper, we view latent chain-of-thought as a manipulable causal process in representation space by modeling latent steps as variables in a structural causal model (SCM) and analyzing their effects through step-wise $\mathrm{do}$-interventions.
-We study two representative paradigms (i.e., Coconut and CODI) on both mathematical and general reasoning tasks to investigate three key questions: (1) which steps are causally necessary for correctness and when answers become decidable early; (2) how does influence propagate across steps, and how does this structure compare to explicit CoT; and (3) do intermediate trajectories retain competing answer modes, and how does output-level commitment differ from representational commitment across steps.
+We study two representative paradigms (i.e., Coconut and CODI) on both mathematical and general reasoning tasks to investigate three key questions: (1) which steps are causally necessary for correctness and when answers become decodable early; (2) how influence propagates across steps and how this structure compares to explicit CoT; and (3) whether intermediate trajectories retain competing answer modes and how output-level commitment differs from representational commitment across steps.
 We find that latent-step budgets behave less like homogeneous extra depth and more like staged functionality with non-local routing, and we identify a persistent gap between early output bias and late representational commitment.
-These results motivate mode-conditional and stability-aware analyses---and corresponding training/decoding objectives---as more reliable tools for interpreting and improving latent reasoning systems.
+These results motivate mode-conditional and stability-aware analyses, together with corresponding training/decoding objectives, as more reliable tools for interpreting and improving latent reasoning systems.
+Code is available at \url{https://github.com/J1mL1/causal-latent-cot}.